bradleyhc/MS1-portfolio/README.md

 You can view both the desktop and mobile wireframe <a  target="_blank" href="./documentation/MS1-BradleyCooney-Wireframe.pdf">here</a>

-The final site functionality and design follows the layout and intent shown within the wireframe with the exception of a few smaller functionality changes:
+The final site functionality and design follows the layout and intent shown within the wireframe, with the exception of a few smaller functionality changes:

 - The navbar was intended to be a tabulated so the skills / portfolio / about me page is only required to load once, with content shown when each nav icon is clicked.
 Since this functionality would require Javascript to implement, the decision was made to separate each section as a page instead.
 - The navbar icons no longer scale in size when page is selected.
 This feature was removed to improve useability, as the increased icon size would take up a considerable portion of the screen, requiring users to scroll down further to view all content.